willhaslett/covid-19-growth/README.md

 This repo aims to provide a sensible starting point and some useful functions for ongoing work in Pandas/Python using the JH data.

-`modeling_stub.ipynb` contains a template demonstrating the use of `lmfit` with these data
+`modeling_stub.ipynb` contains a template demonstrating the use of `lmfit` with these data.

 No breaking changes to `etl.py` or `us.py` are anticipated, except for the `state` column in `us.py`.
 See below.